-- To receive up to \$70,000 in Canada Disability Savings Grants and/or up to \$20,000 in Canada Disability Savings Bonds, the beneficiary's household must: - File an Income Tax Return for two years prior, and continue to file annually (Example - 2019 & 2020 tax returns for 2021 contributions; the government won't know what money you're making this year, so they must base it on previous years) - Hint: Start filing income taxes for your child with a disability at age 16 to avoid any problems with the RDSP grants and bonds.
-Beginning the year the beneficiary turns 19 until the RDSP is closed, the beneficiary's family income is based on the beneficiary's income plus their spouse's income.
-If their income taxes are not filed, the government will assume that the person is a high-income earner and they will not be eligible for the correct amount of grants or any of the bonds. - If you are trying to go back retroactively 10 years, you will need to have your taxes done all the way back 12 years - Grants and bonds can only be received until December 31st of the year in which the beneficiary turns 49
+- To receive up to \$70,000 in Canada Disability Savings Grants and/or up to \$20,000 in Canada Disability Savings Bonds, the beneficiary's household must: - File an Income Tax Return for two years prior, and continue to file annually (Example 2021 tax return for 2023 contributions; the government won't know what money you're making this year and we don't file taxes for this year until after the year has already started, so the government must base eligibility on two years prior) - Hint: Start filing income taxes for your child with a disability no later than the end of the year they turn 17 to avoid any problems with the RDSP grants and bonds.
+Beginning the year the beneficiary turns 19 until the RDSP is closed, the beneficiary's family income is based on the beneficiary's income plus their spouse's or common-law partner's income.
+If their income taxes are riee woney To start receiving up to \$70,000 in Canada Disability Savings Grants and/or up to \$20,000 in Canada Disability Savings Bonds, the beneficiary's household must: File an Income Tax Return for two years prior, and continue to file annually Grants and bonds can only be received until December 31 st of the year in which the beneficiary turns 49 not filed, the government will assume that the person is a high-income earner and they will not be eligible for the correct amount of grants or any of the bonds.